MaikelStuivenberg/EncoreGameSheet/README.md

 Encore Game Sheet (Android / iOS app)
 ==================

-This app is a digital game sheet for the game Encore (Keer op Keer / Noch mal) build in <a href="https://flutter.dev/">Flutter<a>.
+This app is a digital game sheet for the game Encore (Keer op Keer / Noch mal / Plenus) build in <a href="https://flutter.dev/">Flutter<a>.
 You need the original dice to play the game with this app. 🎲

 Download
 ------------------